Cuba 50 is supported by the

 What made you move from performing to directing?
 When I studied at art school, I was interested in acting as well as directing.
 I directed the dubbing in several productions such as ‘Something else to dream', and had worked at ICAIC.
 I have never been only an actor, I have directed radio, theatre and my training as a director is self-taught, because in my generation the FAMCA was not yet established nor the schools for direction.

-A mostly new cast, which combines the star performances of first time actors like Irela Bravo and Edith Massola in the leading roles, and the freshness of new faces in the middle, help the audience relate the conflicts to their daily lives.
+A mostly new cast, which combines the star performances of original actors like Irela Bravo and Edith Massola in the leading roles, and the freshness of new faces in the middle, help the audience relate the conflicts to their daily lives.
 The soundtrack by Silvio Rodríguez charms the audience and include almost unpublished songs from his repertoire.

 Is there the possibility of a third season?
 No, this is the last one, because for me - and I watch many series - by the third season they begin to delay events and take things to the improbable.
 The values of the series are then lost: that is why there will be no third season.